 - Attendance is required.

-- Unexcused absences will affect your final grade for the course.
+- Unexcused absences may affect your final grade for the course.

 Academic Honesty Policy

 Murray State University takes seriously its moral and educational obligation

 to maintain high standards of academic honesty and ethical behavior.
 Instructors are

 expected to evaluate students' academic achievements accurately, as well as ascertain